aabbtree77/blog/article1/index.md

 - golibp2p.
 The ability to send a message from code to code, for free.
 See my [IoT](https://github.com/aabbtree77/esp32-vpn) project for some uses and links.

 - [F#](https://fsharpforfunandprofit.com/).
 The best static GC language that nobody uses.
+Unlucky with the platform.

 - Nim: The best static non-GC language that nobody uses.
+It lacks sum types and is a big mess when it comes to pointers and compile time, just like anything else in this space.
+However, it gets the basics right and becomes exceptionally productive when most of its advanced features are simply not used.

 - [AnKi 3D engine](https://github.com/godlikepanos/anki-3d-engine).
 More than a million lines of C++ and Vulkan compile cleanly on Ubuntu.